What are ocarinas capable of?

 Ocarinas have been played in a wide range of scenarios, including:

-Ocarina is an instrument that demands a creative approach from players as they do not have an established role in any genre of music as of writing.
-The ocarina is primarily a lead melody instrument as their tone is very prominent.
-They work well for playing interludes in a song, but you would not want to play over a singer.
+The ocarina is an instrument that demands a creative approach from players, as it does not have an established role in any genre of music as of writing.
+Ocarinas are primarily lead melody instruments, as their tone is very prominent.
+They work well for playing interludes in a song, but I would not advise playing over a singer.

-The author has played with guitar accompaniment and solo, and has found ocarinas very effective as a lead instrument in live performances.
+I have played with guitar accompaniment and solo, and have found ocarinas very effective as a lead instrument in live performances.
 The pure tone always rises to the top of a mix and easily cuts through a raucous crowd.
 They have proven very effective at getting people's attention and often silenced the audience at open mics.

 The Budrio Ocarina Group (GOB) have played with a local orchestra at the Budrio Ocarina Festival, which was very effective.